-Introduction: common data preprocessing tasks include vectorizing data (converting data into numeric values, models expect numeric data as input), cleaning, removing noises, handling missing values.
+Introduction: common data preprocessing tasks include vectorizing data, vectorize input tasks (converting data into numeric values, models expect numeric data as input), cleaning, removing noises, handling missing values.
 The ultimate goal is to convert data into meaningful high quality features data.
 So that models trained on such data, has better performance, generalize well to real world data.

 The goal of preprocessing in Machine Learning, is to convert raw data into numeric data, convert raw data into high quality, generalizable, usable features, before feeding it into a model / algorithm.